Innovative Sigma engineering solution at retail center

 Sigma prepared base mapping for site acquisition and design.
 Property staking and construction layout was also conducted.

-On behalf of the Zabest Commercial Group, The Sigma Group was honored to receive a special citation award at the 2006 SE2 Leadership Conference for an innovative storm water management system utilizing previous concrete pavement.
+On behalf of the Zabest Commercial Group, Sigma was honored to receive a special citation award at the 2006 SE2 Leadership Conference for an innovative stormwater management system utilizing pervious concrete pavement.

-The Sigma Group was honored to accept a Concrete Design Award in March 2007, presented by American Concrete Institute International (ACI International) and the Wisconsin Ready Mixed Concrete Association, for its part in the Rawson Commons development on Rawson Avenue in Franklin, Wisconsin.
+Sigma was honored to accept a Concrete Design Award in March 2007, presented by American Concrete Institute International (ACI International) and the Wisconsin Ready Mixed Concrete Association, for its part in the Rawson Commons development.

-The award recognizes achievements in previous concrete pavement applications, and was awarded to Sigma for design of the previous concrete pavement system used to provide stormwater management for the Rawson Commons development.
-The use of the previous concrete pavement system eliminated the need for a conventional surface detention basin.
+The award recognizes achievements in previous concrete pavement applications, and was awarded to Sigma for design of the pervious concrete pavement system used to provide stormwater management for the Rawson Commons development.
+The use of the pervious concrete pavement system eliminated the need for a conventional surface detention basin.
 The system was designed and is functioning as a zero stormwater discharge system